StrangeTcy/strangetcy.github.io/_posts/2026-08-31-controlling-schemeing-ais-giving-strategic-advice.md

 I think this is the interesting part of the "you can't cheat math" intuition.

-The model does not need to be transparent.
+The model does not need to be transparent, the verifier *does*.

-The verifier does.

 Or, more precisely, the verifier needs to have a trusted semantics that does not depend on the model convincing us that its internal reasoning was honest.